- What We Do

 If you have been discriminated against because of a protected attribute, you can choose to make either an unfair dismissal, discrimination complaint or a General Protections Dispute claim.

-More information on your options to address discrimination in the workplace can be found in our Fact Sheets on Age Discrimination, Carer, Parent and Family Discrimination, Disability Discrimination, Race Discrimination and Sex Discrimination.
+More information on your options to address discrimination in the workplace can be found in our Fact Sheets on Age Discrimination, Carer, Parent and Family Discrimination, Disability Discrimination, Race Discrimination, Pregnancy and Breastfeeding Discrimination, and Sex Discrimination.

 Sexual harassment and assault is against the law.
 You can take action if you have been sexually harassed or assaulted at work.
 Generally, sexual harassment is unwelcome sexual behaviour and is against the law if it would make a reasonable person feel offended, humiliated or intimidated.
 Sexual harassment can be physical, verbal or written.

 If you think that you are being sexually harassed at work you don’t have to put up with it.
 The steps you take will depend on your work environment and how comfortable you feel speaking up.
-This could include making a complaint to your manager or HR department, reporting to police, applying for an Intervention Order, making a complaint to an anti-discrimination or human rights body, or applying to the Fair Work Commission for a Stop Sexual Harassment Order.
+This could include making a complaint to your manager or HR department, reporting to police, applying for an Intervention Order, making a complaint to an anti-discrimination or human rights body, or applying to the Fair Work Commission for a Stop Sexual Harassment Order or to resolve a sexual harassment dispute.

 More information on your options to address workplace sexual harassment and assault can be found in our Sexual Harassment Fact Sheet.